cernadasjuan/global-id-validator/example/README.md

 node index.js
 ```

-This will demonstrate validation of:
-- US Social Security Numbers (SSN)
+This will demonstrate validation of US Social Security Numbers (SSN)
-- US Passports
-- Argentine Tax IDs (CUIT)
-- Brazilian CPF
-- Canadian SIN

 ## Example Output

-The script will output validation results for both valid and invalid examples of each ID type:
+The script will output validation results for both valid and invalid examples.

 ```
 Global ID Validator Example